-The submission should be a single PDF document with naming convention of “<PI NAME>_RG Proposal_<YEAR>.pdf” to firstname.lastname@example.org.
+The submission should be uploaded in a single PDF document with the naming convention of “<PI Name>_RG Proposal_<YEAR>.pdf” to this Google Form.
 Proposals that do not comply with format and content guidelines may be rejected without review.

 In accepting an FRSP-RG award, the awardee agrees to:

 - Conform to established practices and procedures concerning sponsored program activity.

 - Submit a final report to Notre Dame Research no later than three months after the end date of the award.
 The report should include a summary of the activities funded by the award and significant results achieved, including evidence that the project contributed to the international and/or national reputation of Notre Dame as a preeminent research institution, and a listing of any publications or manuscripts resulting from the award.

 - Act in accordance with the policy that all permanent equipment purchased under a FRSP-RG is the property of the University unless otherwise specified when the grant is approved.

 - Awards will be contingent upon approval of any protocols for research involving the use of live vertebrate animals, recombinant DNA molecules, and/or human subjects.
 Please obtain guidelines and policies affecting these types of projects from Notre Dame Research Compliance.

 All internal grant awardees are required to complete a short final report.
 Please download the report template as a Word document.

 Need More Information?